Rice Husk

 Rice glue:

 The process of rice production creates multiple by-products at every stage of its processing.
 One such by-product is broken rice (small, broken pieces of rice grain which are not fit for sale).
-Through this project, Jui proposes to utilise the broken rice to make rice glue as a binder, an alternative to PVA glue which she used as a child in India.
+Through this project, the designer proposes to utilise the broken rice to make rice glue as a binder, an alternative to PVA glue, which she used as a child in India.
 It is made by boiling rice at a high temperature and reducing it to a gelatinous paste.

 Mixture:

 In a separate container, cornstarch, agar agar, rice glue, glycerin and water are mixed in the appropriate ratio until it thickens.
 The rice husk is then added and mixed well until it forms a thick pulp.
 The pulp is poured into the wooden moulds and allowed to dry.
-It's a good idea to gently tap the moulds to remove air bubbles and help the mixture set evenly in the mould.
+Gently tap the moulds to remove air bubbles and help the mixture set evenly in the mould.
 It takes 1-2 days for the material to dry in the mould before it is removed.
 The rice husk bowl is then sun-dried for 4-5 days to completely remove the moisture.

 The material can be crushed back into a powder and reused to make new products.